chimney regulations and laws in colorado

 Colorado Springs

 Nestled at the base of Pikes Peak, Colorado Springs adopts strict chimney laws under the Pikes Peak Regional Building Code.
 These rules emphasize safety and structural integrity by prohibiting the connection of appliances directly to chimney flues serving fireplaces.
 Materials used in construction must meet fire resistance standards to reduce hazards.
-Homeowners must perform annual inspections to identify blockages or structural damages, with inspections adhering to NFPA 14.2 guidelines.
-Permits are necessary for installations, significant repairs, and even wood or gas stove additions, reflecting the city’s commitment to chimney safety.
+Homeowners must perform annual inspections to identify blockages or structural damage, in accordance with NFPA 14.2 guidelines.
+Permits are required for installations, significant repairs, and even wood- or gas-stove additions, reflecting thecity’ss commitment to chimney safety.

 chimney regulations in colorado springs